isomerpages/pris-test/_join-us/Internships.md

 **Singapore Prison Service Internship Programme**<br>
 Are you looking for a challenging, meaningful and extraordinary internship?
 Look no further than the Singapore Prison Service!

-The Singapore Prison Service Internship Programme (SPS-IP) offers an opportunity for interns to experience SPS culture and gain broader perspective in the work done by Captains of Lives.
+The Singapore Prison Service Internship Programme (SPS-IP) offers an opportunity for you to experience SPS culture and gain broader perspective in the work done by Captains of Lives.

-During the programme, interns will be able to relate their academic learning in the course of study to SPS work environment.
-They will also be intellectually stretched through involvement in projects and initiatives spearheaded by various units in SPS.
+During the programme, you will be able to apply your academic learning through involvement in projects and initiatives spearheaded by various units in SPS.

-Not only does SPS-IP offers undergraduates a broader perspectives in correctional work, but you will also be able to experience how our Captains of Lives inspire everyone at every chance towards a society without re-offending.
+SPS-IP can offer you a broader perspectives in correctional work, all allows you to experience how our Captains of Lives inspire everyone, at every chance, towards a society without re-offending.

 Join the SPS-IP today!